1. When these terms and conditions apply and who is responsible under them

 9.3.
 Tell us if you are moving out of a property:

-If you are moving out of your property, you must tell us 2 business days in advance so we can prepare a final invoice(s) for that property.
+If you are moving out of your property, you must tell us 2 working days in advance so we can prepare a final invoice(s) for that property.

 9.4.
 Tell us if you want electricity supply suspended: